 ssh-addIf the key is password-protected, ssh-add will prompt you once per session.
 After adding, SSH and Git will automatically use this key.

-On macOS, you can also use the keychain:
+On macOS, you can also store the passphrase in the keychain:

 ssh-add --apple-use-keychain ~/.ssh/id_rsaSSH is strict about file permissions for security reasons.
 Incorrect permissions can make SSH ignore key files.